erlage/rad/README.md

   ]
 )
 ```

-There's also an alternative syntax for HTML widgets:
+There's also an alternative syntax for all HTML widgets:

 ```dart
 div(
   children: [